sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/faq.md

 ### Why do my changesets take a long time to sync?
 Have you [set up webhooks](requirements.md#batch-changes-effect-on-code-host-rate-limits)?

-### Archived Changesets
-When running a batch change, you have the ability to update it to change it's scope of repositories affected.
-However, when a batch spec has been applied, updating the batch spec to increase / decrease the number of changesets results in the workspace being recalculated - sometimes this leads to existing changesets not matching the updated spec, these changesets are referred to as `archived` and the state is reflected on the UI by navigating to the `Archived` tab.

-The only bulk operation available on an archived changeset is the `DETACH` operation which removes the connection between that changeset and the currently executed batch change.
+### Why has my changeset been archived?

+When re-running a batch spec on an existing batch change, the scope of repositories affected may change if you modify your `on` statement or if Sourcegraph simply finds a different set of results than it did last time.
+If the new batch spec no longer matches a repository that Sourcegraph has already created a changeset for, that changeset will be closed on the codehost and marked as *archived* in the batch change when you apply the new batch spec.
+You will be able to see these actions from the preview screen before you apply the batch spec.
+Archived changesets are still associated with the batch change, but they will appear under the "Archived" tab on the batch change page instead.

+See our [how-to guide](../../how-tos/updating_a_batch_change.md#removing-changesets) to learn more about archiving changesets, including how to unarchive a changeset and how to remove a changeset from the batch change entirely.